 Planning Resource for Wisconsin School Libraries

-The Future Ready Librarian gears provide a foundation to use to align the goals of your library media program with the Future Ready Schools Framework, which is a key resource for the Wisconsin Digital Learning Plan.
-A brief description of the gears is followed by some initial guiding questions to consider when creating program goals, planning instruction, and budgeting for resources to meet those goals.
+The Future Ready Librarian wedges provide a foundation to use to align the goals of your library media program with the Future Ready Schools Framework, which is a key resource for the Wisconsin Digital Learning Plan.
+A brief description of each wedge is followed by some initial guiding questions to consider when creating program goals, planning instruction, and budgeting for resources to meet those goals.
 These questions should help guide your library planning process required through PI 8.01 School District Standard (2) (h) addressing library media services.

 For additional resources related to library planning, visit the School Library Planning Group on WISELearn Resources.

 Design Collaborative Spaces (Use of Space and Time)

 Provides flexible spaces that promote inquiry, creativity, collaboration and community.

 - How does your library space promote inquiry?

 - How does your library space promote collaboration?

 - What is available in your library space to encourage creativity?